-Researchers have uncovered a strong correlation between your gum health and whole-body health, so we make a point of educating all our patients on the risks and prevention of the gum diseases, gingivitis, and periodontitis.
+Researchers have uncovered a strong correlation between your gum health and whole-body health, so we make a point of educating all our patients on the risks and prevention of gum diseases, gingivitis, and periodontitis.

 Gingivitis occurs when the bacteria in plaque buildup causes your gums to become inflamed and swollen.
 This can often result in minor bleeding while brushing your teeth or flossing, persistent bad breath or a lingering bad taste in your mouth.
 During this stage, your gums become irritated and sore, but your teeth will remain firmly planted and your bone and oral tissue will remain undamaged.
 Regular brushing and flossing can help to combat gingivitis, but regular dental cleanings are an important part of an effective overall oral health plan.